 Here’s a graph of my sessional average throughout my undergraduate program:

-Of course, there are many other factors to consider for the improvement in my grade.
+Of course, there are many other factors to consider for improvement in my grades.
 Correlation does not imply causation, and so forth.

 If anything, I realized a notebook is a lot lighter to carry around than a laptop.

 The point of this article is not about my grades, but rather a contribution to the debate on the impact of technology on learning from my personal experience.

 In the real world, nobody cares about your grades.